 US Government & Economics (Honors)

-This semester course is divided into two parts.
+This course is divided into two parts.
 In the first section, students will also study the United States Government that will enable them to participate effectively in civic life in America.
 Students will examine fundamental constitutional principles; the organization of government at the federal and state level; the rights and responsibilities of citizenship; political parties and elections; comparative government and foreign policy.
 In the second section, students will learn about the fundamentals of economics including such topics as different economic theories and systems, macro/microeconomics and currently economic conditions and trends.